 How Iowa Sports Betting Compares

 In Iowa, sports betting is legal — with some extra in-person steps sports bettors must take to register at a new sportsbook.
-However, the Iowa betting landscape is rapidly changing as 2021 draws near.
 Here's what we know so far:

 Mobile Betting Options: B+